akazemian/untrained_models_of_visual_cortex/README.md

 features = expansion_model(X)
 ```

-The ouput is a tensor of size NxP, where N is the number of image and P is the number of features in the last layer of the model.
+The ouput is a tensor of size NxP, where N = the number of image and P = the number of features in the last layer of the model.

 # 2. Predicting Human fMRI Responses to Natural Scenes